 Tiffany at Don’t Waste the Crumbs has a few good ideas on how you can jumpstart your creativity when you’re feeling stuck!

 Her site is awesome for those who are trying to save money, utilize everything we’ve got in our fridges and pantries, cook fresh, wholesome (mostly organic) foods for our families… and not break the bank in the meantime!

 I love Tiffany’s email newsletter because she’s always sharing something that is actually helpful.

-And I love her idea for banishing the meal planing rut, down after the jump.
+And I love her idea of banishing the meal planning rut, down after the jump.
 I’m totally going to start doing her idea now!

 Please note this interview has been edited slightly for clarity.

 Ruthy: Hi Tiffany!
 Let’s start: How do you decide what to cook for dinner each night?
 Do you have a binder, a list, “theme nights”, etc?